 Have you thought about your brand mission and vision?
 In essence, you’ll have to craft a clear expression of what your company is most passionate about.

 This is your why; the reason you get up every day.

 Before you can build a brand that your target audience trusts, you need to know what value your business provides.

-Everything from your logo to your tagline, voice, message and personality should reflect that mission.
+Everything from your logo to your tagline, voice, message, and personality should reflect your mission and vision.